radunegulescu/3DMP/Homework 5/Evolution door/README.md

-This file contains a 6 slot geneva mechanism and and a Revolution door
+This file contains a Revolution door